Carlon Colker: Early life

 Colker received a baccalaureate degree in June 1988 from Manhattanville College in Purchase, New York.
-He received his medical degree in May 1993 from Sackler School of Medicine.
+He received his medical degree in May 1993 from Sackler School of Medicine at Tel Aviv University.
 From 1993 to 1996, he received residency training in internal medicine at Beth Israel Medical Center in Manhattan, New York.

 Career

 In 1996, Colker was employed first at Park Avenue Medical Nutrition and then later that year, by Affiliated Physicians, both located in New York City.
 In January 1996 he established Peak Wellness, a company with locations in Greenwich, Connecticut and Beverly Hills, California that provides integrative medical services.
 Colker is an affiliate of Greenwich Hospital in Greenwich, Connecticut. and is an attending physician in the Department of Medicine at Mount Sinai Beth Israel Hospital in New York City.
 Colker also serves as a faculty member (clinical assistant professor of medicine in neurology) at Weill Cornell Medical College in New York City.

+In 2000, American snowboarder Chris Klug received a liver transplant and with the assistance of Colker as his personal physician and performance training coach, in 2002 Klug became the world's first transplant recipient to compete in the Olympics, winning a bronze medal in parallel giant slalom.

 May 20, 2003, Colker appeared on ESPN's "Outside the Lines” leading with a report on the death of teenager Sean Riggins from a heart attack caused by his use of ephedra, followed by a panel discussion with Colker and UNC Wilmington Health Coordinator Mike Perko.

-In 2005 Colker published his first of three additions of the bodybuilding epitome Extreme Muscle Enhancement: Bodybuilding's Most Powerful Techniques, with 8-time Mr. Olympia Ronnie Coleman commenting that Colker’s book is “…the first book that reveals the real mass building secrets of bodybuilding’s top pros.
+In 2005 Colker published his first of three additions of the bodybuilding epitome Extreme Muscle Enhancement: Bodybuilding's Most Powerful Techniques, with 8-time Mr. Olympia Ronnie Coleman commenting that Colker's book is “…the first book that reveals the real mass building secrets of bodybuilding’s top pros.
 In fact many of the techniques in this masterpiece are the same ones that I've used to win 8 Mr. Olympia titles".

-In 2006, Colker began training and coaching UFC light heavyweight champion Quinton “Rampage” Jackson.
+In 2006, Colker began training and coaching UFC light heavyweight champion Quinton "Rampage" Jackson.
 On December 27, 2008, for a key comeback at UFC 92, Jackson faced Wanderlei Silva who remains the only fighter to defeat Jackson twice, both in an impressive knockout fashion.
 UFC 92 would see Jackson avenge his losses, knocking out Silva with a vicious left hand.